 - Ruth Lea read economics and statistics at York and Bristol Universities and attended Lymm Grammar School in Cheshire, according to an archived keynote speaker profile.

-Lea founded Eurosceptic and market fundamentalist campaign group Global Vision, which shares an address with the Centre for Policy Studies and other connected groups involved in Brexit lobbying and climate science denial at 55 Tufton Street.
-She now acts as Director of Global Vision, of which Lord Norman Blackwell is Chair.
-Blackwell has strong links to multiple 55 Tufton Street organisations.
+Lea co-founded Eurosceptic and free-market campaign group Global Vision in 2007, which shares an address with the Centre for Policy Studies and other connected groups involved in Brexit lobbying and climate science denial at 55 Tufton Street.
+She now acts as director of Global Vision, of which Lord Norman Blackwell is Chair.
+Blackwell has strong links to multiple 55 Tufton Street organisations. ,

 Stance on Climate Change

-“there seems to be little scientific agreement that mankind's fossil-fuel burning is the major reason for climate change”
+“And indeed it is,” Lea commented.
+“As there seems to be little scientific agreement that mankind's fossil-fuel burning is the major reason for climate change.”